- Home

 -

 Yes!
 A candidate can appoint one treasurer and up to three (3) Deputy Treasurers, subject to requirements (106.021 (1)(a) F.S.).
 The campaign treasurer does not need to be a registered voter.
-Read more on the campaign treasurer and campaign finance here.
+Please visit the Florida Division of Elections website for more information on campaign finance and acting as a campaign treasurer.

 - What is the responsibility of a treasurer?